Muhammad Abubakar

 CodeForge — founding and vision

 CodeForge was co-founded by Muhammad Abubakar and Muhammad Ahmed Siddique as a response to the growing demand for locally-built, locally-supported software solutions in Quetta and across Balochistan.
+The founders' shared belief was that quality software engineering is a function of skill and discipline — not of postcode.

 The company's founding premise was straightforward: businesses and institutions in Quetta deserved software that was built for their specific needs, priced within their budgets, and supported by a team they could meet face-to-face.
 At the time of CodeForge's founding, Quetta's software market was dominated by imported solutions, freelance developers with no local presence, and large companies based in Lahore or Karachi that treated Quetta as an afterthought.